vincent/azurin/README.md

 # azurin

-- Backup an Azure SQL database to a blob
+Backup and restore an Azure SQL database.

-- Restore a backup in an Azure SQL database
+- automatically uses blob/dbname/dbname-YYYY-MM-DD-HH-mm.bacpac
+- automatically restores the latest blob to dbname-YYYY-MM-DD-HH-mm
+- does not store passwords or access_key, use an azure certificate
+- check a import/export request status, or wait for the request to finish

 # install